 In all of Japan you can find jobs, a lot of manpower is lacking.
 Even in the most remote areas you can have a good quality of life and quick access to leisure, tourism and markets. keep in mind that the bigger the city the more expensive the cost of living.

-Unfortunately the choice of city is not everyone's option.
+Unfortunately, choosing a city is not everyone's option.
 Many move to Japan through contractors who already define the city where the person will live.
 Don't worry, all cities in Japan are good and allow a good quality of life, everything will depend on you and your routine!

 Cities with many Brazilians

 Cities with a large number of Brazilians are full of factories that hire foreigners, making it easier for you to find your job.
-Brazilians and foreigners are scattered throughout Japan, but there are some provinces and cities with a greater concentration of Brazilians.
+Brazilians and foreigners are scattered throughout Japan, but there are some provinces and cities with a higher concentration of Brazilians.

 What are the best cities in Japan?

 The city of Tokyo has appeared several times in the first place in the world ranking of the best cities in the world.
 If you can afford it or find a good job, Tokyo is a great option.
 Unfortunately life in Tokyo is kind of individual and people are shy and anti-social.
 But don't generalize, Tokyo is a city that spans the entire planet with diverse cultures.

 In the second largest city in Japan, Osaka, people tend to be more fun, introverted and sociable, I consider Osaka my favorite region.
 It's totally different from the culture of Tokyo, here your boss might call you for a Sake after work.